shlomika1337/ultimate-lifeform_gmod-addon/README.md

 - **Chaos abilities**: simulated AC-130 and A-10 strafing runs (blast damage, explosions, screen shake, near-miss bullet audio), random lightning strikes traced from the sky, and a rotating list of ragdoll/prop models flung around for effect.
 - **Health-driven state**: the weapon tracks the player's HP and swaps background music, dodge chance, and behavior when low.

-## What it demonstrates (technically)

-- Garry's Mod client/server model: the `CLIENT` / `SERVER` split, sound and effect broadcasting, and precaching of assets.
-- The entity and physics API: trace lines, `ApplyForceCenter`, blast damage, world-bounds checks, and prop spawning/manipulation.
-- HUD and rendering: custom fonts and on-screen drawing on the client.
-- Event-driven structure: per-tick `Think` logic, primary/secondary attack handlers, and heavy use of GMod's hook system (`PlayerShouldTakeDamage`, `HUDPaint`, `GetFallDamage`, `PlayerDeathThink`) to override engine behavior, with matching teardown when the weapon is holstered.
-- World-to-screen projection for the ESP overlay, and probabilistic event interception for the dodge mechanic.
-- Roughly 1,000 lines of Lua managing state across a networked multiplayer game.

 ## Assets not included

-The original Workshop version ships with audio and a texture that are copyrighted third-party material (anime and game soundtrack clips, character theming).
-Those are **not** included in this repository.
-Only my own code is here.
-The addon references the assets by the paths listed in `lua/autorun/server/init.lua`; to run it as published, use the Steam Workshop version linked above.
+The audio and texture the original addon shipped with are copyrighted third-party material (anime and game soundtrack clips, character theming), and were the reason the Workshop version was delisted.
+They are **not** included here.
+Only my own code is in this repository.
+The addon references those assets by the paths listed in `lua/autorun/server/init.lua`.

 ## Layout